 Our brain needs two things to survive: fuel and activation.

-Fuel is oxygen, which is why we use exercise with oxygen therapy (EWOT) in our office, and glucose.
-We have addressed the glucose end of the equation so let’s address the importance of oxygen.
+Fuel is oxygen and glucose, which is why we use oxygen therapy in our office.
 As you age, your ability to utilize oxygen decreases by one percent per year each year after the age of 25.

 This is why it’s important to eat healthy.
 Don’t skip meals.
 Quit eating junk food.
 Every time you’re eating junk food you are literally eating away at your thyroid and you’re making your problem worse.